-- provide single vehicular access point, taking into consideration the Shore Lane junction and visibility on Coppice Hill; - provide new/improved pedestrian and cycle access from the site across the B2177, along the northern side to the Crown Roundabout, and improve provision on the southern side of Coppice Hill where possible; - create a footpath link with the public right of way along the Park Lug through the site to link the new and existing development to the wider countryside.
+- provide single vehicular access point, taking into

+- consideration the Shore Lane junction and visibility on Coppice Hill; - provide new/improved pedestrian and cycle access from the site across the B2177, along the northern side to the Crown Roundabout, and improve provision on the southern side of Coppice Hill where possible; - create a footpath link with the public right of way along the Park Lug through the site to link the new and existing development to the wider countryside.
-avoid unacceptable impacts on the historic significance of the Bishops Palace, Park Lug and Palace Deer Park.
-Developers will be expected to undertake necessary

-- assessments to define the extent and significance of the Park Lug and to make provisions for its preservation or recording as appropriate; - protect, retain and reinforce existing boundaries within and around the site; - retain sufficient space to support existing and proposed trees and tree belts, particularly along the Park Lug; - provide suitable boundary treatment: - for the neighbouring site to the west (permitted for sheltered housing); and - retain the open undeveloped nature of the countryside to the south/east which lies within the Bishops Waltham - Swanmore- Waltham Chase- Shedfield- Shirrell Heath settlement gap; - provide on-site open space (Local Equipped Area for Play, Natural Green Space and Informal Open Space).
+- avoid unacceptable impacts on the historic significance of the Bishops Palace, Park Lug and Palace Deer Park.
+Developers will be expected to undertake necessary assessments to define the extent and significance of the Park Lug and to reflect these in the proposals; make provisions for its preservation or recording as appropriate; - protect, retain and reinforce existing boundaries within and around the site; - retain sufficient space to support existing and proposed trees and tree belts, particularly along the Park Lug; - provide suitable boundary treatment: - for the neighbouring site to the west (permitted for sheltered housing); and - retain respect the open undeveloped nature of the countryside to the south/east which lies within the Bishops Waltham - Swanmore- Waltham Chase-Shedfield- Shirrell Heath settlement gap; - provide on-site open space (Local Equipped Area for Play, Natural Green Space and Informal Open Space).

-- contribute to the expansion of Bishop's Waltham Infants and Junior Schools and other infrastructure needed to make the development acceptable in planning terms. - 4.2.23 The proposed site at Martin Street (2.7 hectares) performed very well against the assessment criteria and was well supported through the public consultation.
-Its location close to the town centre makes the site highly suitable for housing and substantial open space is proposed on other sites (e.g. Policy BW4), where it can serve other parts of the town. - 4.2.24 New development will need to make up Martin Street and provide necessary traffic and pedestrian improvements to link with existing networks. - 4.2.25 This site also provides the opportunity to achieve a valuable pedestrian link between the Bishop's Waltham to Botley railway trail and Priory Park.
+- contribute to the expansion of Bishop's Waltham Infants and Junior Schools and other infrastructure needed to make the development acceptable in planning terms. - 4.2.23 The proposed site at Martin Street (2.7 hectares) is also located performed very well against the assessment criteria and was well supported through the public consultation.
+Its location close to the town centre makes the site highly suitable for housing and provides an opportunity to link with existing rights of way in the locality. substantial open space is proposed on other sites (e.g. Policy BW4), where it can serve other parts of the town. - 4.2.24 New development will need to make up Martin Street and provide necessary traffic and pedestrian improvements to link with existing networks.

+4.2.25 This site will also enable provides the opportunity to achieve a valuable pedestrian link between the Bishop's Waltham to Botley railway trail and Priory Park to be provided.
 Open space should be provided in accordance with LPP1 Policy CP7, with the site capable of providing on-site informal and green space to complement other facilities at Priory Park.